We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 The Ice Warriors are proper monsters.
 Really enjoyable.
 Slow, inhuman, aggressive, inarticulate.
 They are in the mould of Frankenstein's monster, or like I said earlier - zombies.

-A few shots of Earth with the pods do wonders to give the idea this is a successful invasion strategy.
+Some shots the pods on Earth brilliantly give the idea this is a successful invasion strategy.
 It opens up the whole feel of a story when we get a bit of location work thrown in.

 It turns out The Doctor is alive after all.
 But then the Ice Warriors decice to T-mat him into space.
 Why not just kill him with guns?